lujillekim/Lujille-Kim-Estrada-EDM-New-Copy/Finals Task 1/README.md

 # Here's the screenshot for the ERR diagram.
 ![Sample Output](images/diagram.png)

-# Here's the SQL copy of the database and table structures
+# Here's the SQL copy of the database and table structures.

 ![Sample Output](images/SQLcode.jpg)